-Geographic concentration risk - a fall in the Asia Pacific markets may have a significant impact on the value of the Fund because it primarily invests in these markets.
+Geographic concentration risk - a fall in the UK market may have a significant impact on the value of the Fund because it primarily invests in this market.

 Company shares (i.e. equities) risk - the value of Company shares (i.e. equities) and similar investments may go down as well as up in response to the performance of individual companies and can be affected by daily stock market movements and general market conditions.
 Other influential factors include political, economic news, company earnings and significant corporate events.